 Satisfactory Academic Progress for coursework students has three standards - quantitative, qualitative, and maximum timeframe.

 Meridian University does not use the traditional GPA (grade point average) as a method of evaluation.
 Rather, the ratio of successfully completed credits to total attempted credits is examined for both qualitative and quantitative purposes, on a cumulative basis.

 To remain eligible for financial aid, a minimum 67% of attempted units must be successfully completed.
-Transfer credit (“TU”) will be considered as both attempted and completed units.
-The grades of Incomplete (“INC”), No Credit (“NC”), Withdrawn (“W”), and multi-quarter courses in progress with grades pending (“MQC”) will be counted as attempted units - and excluded from completed units - until successful grades are posted to the transcript.
+Transfer credit (“TU”) will be considered as both attempted and completed credits.
+The grades of Incomplete (“INC”), No Credit (“NC”), Withdrawn (“W”), and multi-quarter courses in progress with grades pending (“MQC”) will be counted as attempted credits - and excluded from completed credits- until successful grades are posted to the transcript.
 This 67% benchmark serves as both a qualitative assessment of academic standing relative to institutional expectations as well as a quantitative assessment of progress towards completion.

 Example: The Quantitative and Qualitative Standards in Practice